wbender1/EuroFootball-StatsAPI/README.md

 A python script to fetch and analyze data from the API-Sports.io API.

 ## Features
-* Fetches Country, League, Venue, Team, Season, and Standings data.
+* Fetch the Competitions for a Country and adds the Teams, Venues, and Standings for 1 Season.
 * Stores data in local database.

 ## Setup